-Scottsdale Healthcare’s Military Partnership enables medical personnel from all branches of the armed forces to gain the skills and experience needed to perform successfully under deployed conditions.
+Scottsdale Healthcare’s Military Partnership enables medical personnel from all branches of the armed forces to gain skills and experience needed to perform successfully on combat or humanitarian missions.

-Since its beginning in 2004, the Military Partnership has provided training to more than 2,250 participants.
+Since its beginning in 2004, the Scottsdale Healthcare Military Partnership has provided training to more than 2,000 participants.
 Training our troops locally so they can operate globally, Military Partnership training includes:

-- clinical rotations at Scottsdale Healthcare, the Maricopa Integrated Hospital System and Luke Air Force Base
+- Clinical rotations at Scottsdale Healthcare, Maricopa Integrated Hospital System and Luke Air Force Base.

-- provides training to local paramedics and firefighters, as well as Scottsdale Healthcare staff, ensuring world-class care for our community
+- Provides training to local paramedics and firefighters as well as Scottsdale Healthcare staff.

-In fiscal year 2012, the Military Partnership participated in Angel Thunder, a U.S. Air Force search-and-rescue and medical evacuation exercise.
-Blackhawk air evac helicopters flew simulated victims to Scottsdale Healthcare, where they were quickly triaged as trauma patients by Scottsdale Healthcare staff.
-Such disaster drills help Scottsdale Healthcare maintain readiness for providing medical care during a crisis or mass casualty event.
+In 2013, the Military Partnership participated in Angel Thunder, a U.S. Air Force search-and-rescue and medical evacuation exercise.
+Black Hawk air evac helicopters flew simulated victims to Scottsdale Healthcare Osborn Medical Center, where they were quickly triaged as trauma patients by Scottsdale Healthcare staff.
+Disaster drills like this help Scottsdale Healthcare maintain readiness for providing medical care during a crisis or mass casualty event.

 Please click on a category for more information on

 Scottsdale Healthcare's 2013 Community Health Services Report: